"Quality Outdoor Living Since 1995"

 Lightweight and Easy to Install

-Polycarbonate panels weigh about 1–3 lbs per square foot, depending on thickness.
+Polycarbonate panels are lightweight — only a fraction of the weight of glass.
 That means simpler support structures and easier handling during installation.
 A two-person crew (or two handy homeowners) can typically install a basic polycarbonate patio cover in a weekend.
-The framing requirements are less demanding than glass, which needs engineered aluminum or steel supports.
+The framing requirements are less demanding than glass, which needs sturdier aluminum or steel supports.

 UV Protection (Blocks 99%)